-In Texas, if someone purchases the home at the tax foreclosure sale, the redemption period is generally two years.
+In Texas, the redemption period is generally two years.
 This redemption period applies to residential homestead properties and land designated for agricultural use when the suit was filed.
-(Other types of properties have a 180-day redemption period.)
+Other types of properties have a 180-day redemption period.
 (Tex.
 Tax Code § 34.21).

 The post-sale redemption period starts when the deed is filed in the county records.
 (Tex.
 Tax Code § 34.21).

 To redeem your home from someone who purchases it at the sale, you'll have to pay the amount the purchaser bid for the property, the amount of the deed recording fee, the amount the purchaser paid for taxes, penalties, interest, and costs on the property.
 You'll also have to pay a redemption premium of:

 So, if you wait until after the sale to redeem, you'll have to pay more than if you redeemed beforehand.

 If the home doesn't sell at the tax sale, it will be "struck-off" to the county, which means the county gets the property.
 The county will then try to sell the home to a new owner.